marc0der/bdd-birdseye-view-talk/markdown/03-about_talk.md

 ##About the Talk

 * BDD in a Nutshell
-* BDD, the Good and Bad
+* The Good and Bad of BDD
-* Cucumber, a solution
+* Cucumber as solution
 * Mini Cucumber Demo
 * Grails Cucumber Plugin
 * Example Application